-5.3.
-Errors
+5.3 Errors

-Measurements of temperature, LWP, depolarization signal and surface irradiances F are altered by random and systematic errors that may affect the relationships we have obtained between LWP and either temperature or cloud radiative forcing ΔF{net} and its individual components.
-The temperature measured by HAMSTRAD below 1 km has been evaluated against radiosonde coincident observations from 2009 to 2014 (Ricaud et al., 2015) and the resulting bias is 0 to 2°C below 100 m and between -2 and 0°C between 100 and 1000 m.
-SLWCs are usually located around 400-600 m above the ground where the cold bias can be estimated to be about -1.0°C. The one-sigma $(1-\sigma)$ RMS temperature error over a 7-min integration time is 0.25°C in the PBL and 0.5°C in the free troposphere (Ricaud et al., 2015).
-As a consequence, given the number of points used in the statistical analysis (>1000), the random error on the weighted-average temperature is negligible (<0.02°C).
+Measurements of temperature, LWP, depolarization signal, and surface irradiances F are altered by random and systematic errors that may affect the relationships we have obtained between LWP and either temperature or cloud radiative forcing $\Delta F{net}$ and its individual components.
+The temperature measured by HAMSTRAD below 1 km has been evaluated against radiosonde coincident observations from 2009 to 2014 (Ricaud et al., 2015), and the resulting bias is 0 to $2 \degree C$ below 100 m and between -2 and $0 \degree C$ between 100 and 1000 m.
+SLWCs are usually located around 400-600 m a.g.l. where the cold bias can be estimated to be about -1.0 °C. The one-sigma (1 $\sigma$ ) rms temperature error over a 7 min integration time is 0.25 °C in the PBL and 0.5 °C in the free troposphere (Ricaud et al., 2015).
+As a consequence, given the number of points used in the statistical analysis (> 1000), the random error on the weighted-average temperature is negligible (< 0.02 °C).
 The LWP random and systematic errors are difficult to evaluate since there is no coincident external data to compare with.
-Nevertheless, the 1- σ RMS error over a 7-min integration time can be estimated to be 0.25 g m-2 giving a random error on the weighted average LWP less than 0.08 g m-2.
-Based on clear-sky observations, the positive bias can be estimated to be of the order of 0.4 g m-2.
-Theoretically, SLW should not exist at temperatures less than -39°C although it has been observed in recent laboratory measurements down to -42.55°C (Goy et al., 2018).
-Using equation (13) with an LWP bias of 0.4 g m-2 gives a temperature of -39.8°C (~0.8°C lower than the theoretical limit of -39°C), so the biases estimated for temperature and LWP are very consistent with theory.
+Nevertheless, the $1\sigma$ rms error over a 7 min integration time can be estimated to be $0.25 \text{ g m}^{-2}$ , giving a random error on the weighted average LWP of less than $0.08 \text{ g m}^{-2}$ .
+Based on clear-sky observations, the positive bias can be estimated to be of the order of $0.4 \text{ g m}^{-2}$ .
+Theoretically, SLW should not exist at temperatures less than -39 °C, although it has been observed in recent laboratory measurements down to -42.55 °C (Goy et al., 2018).
+Using Eq.
+(13) with an LWP bias of $0.4 \,\mathrm{g}\,\mathrm{m}^{-2}$ gives a temperature of -39.8 °C ( $\sim 0.8$ °C lower than the theoretical limit of -39 °C), so the biases estimated for temperature and LWP are very consistent with theory.

-The estimation of systematic and random errors on LIDAR backscattering and depolarization signals and their impact on the attribution/selection of SLWC is not trivial.
+The estimation of systematic and random errors on lidar backscattering and depolarization signals and their impact on the attribution/selection of SLWC is not trivial.
 But the most important point is to evaluate whether the observed cloud is constituted of purely liquid or mixed-phase water.
 Even considering the backscatter intensity only, we could not exclude that ice particles could have been present in the SLWC events investigated in 2018 (Ricaud et al., 2020).
-Therefore, in the present analysis, although we made a great attention to diagnose ice in the LIDAR cloud observations, we cannot totally exclude ice particles thus mixed-phase parcels were actually present when we labelled the observed cloud as SLWCs.
+Therefore, in the present analysis, although we gave great attention to diagnosing ice in the lidar cloud observations, we cannot totally exclude ice particles; thus mixed-phase parcels were actually present when we labelled the observed cloud as SLWCs.